Bonfire As Method

 Compulsory Improvement

-Leela Jadha(FA)
+Leela Jadhav(FA)

 In 2020, Yoo Capital Investment selected Shepherd’s Bush Market for ‘edge-of-prime’ redevelopment.
 Around the same time, police reported increased rough sleepers in the area, removing them via Anti-Social Behaviour orders.
 Policing and planning share the common goal of making cities liveable - that is, clean, pleasant, and safe.
 Central to this project is the configuration of a class of people who are deemed unclean, unpleasant, unsafe - a ‘risk’ to the social and economic value of land.
 Compulsory Improvement traces the evolution of this class from its roots in 1800s colonial and industrial projects to its calculated forms at the frontiers of gentrification today.
 It asks: what happens – and what can happen - at the fraying edges of urban space?